Super Dimension Cavalry Southern Cross: Episode list

 NOTE: "Dana's Story" was not a straight adaptation of a Japanese episode, but rather a clip show cobbled together from Macross and Southern Cross episodes which established Dana Sterling (Jeanne) as the daughter of the Macross characters Max and Miriya (Milia), a connection between Macross and Southern Cross that was a creation of Robotech producers Harmony Gold and was not present in the original Japanese.
 It served also to bring the total number of Robotech episodes to 85.

 Production

 The show was the third mecha anime series released under the Super Dimension moniker by the sponsor Big West in 1984.
 This science fiction series followed two other series created by Studio Nue with Artland: Super Dimension Fortress Macross (1982–1983), sponsored by Big West and animated by Tatsunoko Production, and Super Dimension Century Orguss (1983–1984), sponsored by Big West and animated by Tokyo Movie Shinsha.

 Unlike the previous two series, Southern Cross was created and produced almost entirely by Tatsunoko Production, with mechanical designs by its sister studio Ammonite.
 The series lasted for 23 episodes.
 The three titles share some of the same creators, and Macross is referenced by character cameos and inside references by the latter two series.
 However, the basic stories are unrelated.

 Home video

-The series was released on DVD by ADV Films.
+The series was released on DVD in North America by ADV Films under license from Harmony Gold USA, who owns all international rights to Southern Cross.